Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-The second way to account for additional factors is to control for them by holding their values constant.
-For example, when evaluating a face-recognition system, one way to account for glasses is to only assess and report performance for people without glasses, regardless of the groups to which they belong.
-Although this approach means that any performance disparities are likely genuinely due to the factors on which the groups of interest are based, it obscures performance disparities that occur in the context of factor values other than the ones considered.
-For example, glasses might have a greater negative impact on system performance when they are worn by men than when they are worn by women.
+The second way to account for additional factors is to hold their values constant.
+For example, when evaluating a face-recognition system, one way to account for glasses is to only assess and report performance for people without glasses.
+Although this approach means that any performance disparities are more likely to be genuinely due to the factors of interest, it obscures performance disparities that occur in the context of factor values other than the ones considered.
+Conclusively determining the absence of performance disparities is therefore especially difficult when using this approach, making it unsuitable for some confirmatory evaluations.
+For example, glasses might have a greater negative effect on system performance when they are worn by women than when they are worn by men.
 A failure to assess and report performance for people wearing glasses will obscure this performance disparity.
-This is not a purely hypothetical scenario.
-Poor lighting conditions are known to have a greater negative impact on the performance of face-detection systems for people with darker skin tones than for people with lighter skin tones.
-Conducting a disaggregated evaluation in only good lighting conditions will obscure this performance disparity.\looseness=-1
+As another example, poor lighting conditions have a greater negative effect on the performance of face-detection systems for people with darker skin tones than for people with lighter skin tones.
+Conducting a disaggregated evaluation in only good lighting conditions will obscure this performance disparity.
+In some cases, it may not even be possible to hold the values of additional factors constant, as is the case with evaluations that are focused on actual performance disparities experienced by a specific set of people who encountered the system in the past.\looseness=-1